LearnWeb3DAO/Remix/README.md

 To learn more about Remix, we recommend:

-- Go through the documentation at [https://remix-ide.readthedocs.io/en/latest/](https://remix-ide.readthedocs.io/en/latest/)
+- Go through the documentation at [Remix IDE Docs](https://remix-ide.readthedocs.io/en/latest/)
 - Play around with the default smart contracts that Remix ships with to get a handle on the workflow